About me

 I offer treatment in English, Dutch, and Hebrew.

-I am a registered NIP (Dutch Institute of Psychologists) psychologist.
-In addition, I am internationally trained and licensed as a Schematherapist within the ISST (International Society of Schema Therapy) and the VSt (Association for Schematherapy).
-Besides, I am a registered psychologist with the Ministry of Health in Israel.
+In addition to my BIG registration as a psychotherapist, I am a registered group therapist with the NVGP (Dutch Association for Group Dynamics and Group Psychotherapy).
+I am also internationally trained and certified as a schema therapist with the ISST (International Society of Schema Therapy) and the VSt (Dutch Society for Schema Therapy).
+In Israel, I am a licensed psychologist registered with the Ministry of Health.

 More about my style and approach